Veering branched surfaces, surgeries, and geodesic flows: Introduction

 In particular, if $c$ is a collection of closed geodesics, then the geodesic flow on $T^1 \Sigma$ has no perfect fits relative to the full lift $\overset{\leftrightarrow}{c}$ if and only if $c$ is filling. \end{thm:noperfectfits}

-Another direction for future work is to clarify what the veering triangulations dual to the veering branched surfaces constructed in this paper look like.
-To that end, we compiled, in a indirect way, tables of all the veering triangulations dual to the veering branched surfaces we construct on Montesinos link complements that appear in the veering triangulation census (\cite{VeeringCensus}), and have included these tables in \Cref{sec:table}.
-One can hope that by studying the triangulations listed in the tables carefully, one might be able to work out some patterns and infer the form of the veering triangulations, or at least some of their invariants, in general.
+Another direction for future work is to understand better the veering triangulations dual to the veering branched surfaces constructed in this paper.
+For example, we suspect that their canonical shearing decompositions (introduced in \cite{SS23}) admit a neat description.
+It is also worth investigating whether these triangulations are geometric.

+To that end, we compiled, in an indirect way, tables of all the veering triangulations dual to the veering branched surfaces in \Cref{constr:genus0} that appear in the veering triangulation census \cite{VeeringCensus}, and have included these tables in \Cref{sec:table}.
+By studying the triangulations listed in the tables carefully, one might be able to work out some patterns and infer the form of the veering triangulations, or at least some of their invariants, in general.

 Here is an outline of this paper.
 In \Cref{sec:background}, we recall some background knowledge about veering triangulations, pseudo-Anosov flows, geodesic flows and Montesinos links.
 In \Cref{sec:vbs}, we define veering branched surfaces and almost veering branched surfaces, and show how veering branched surfaces are dual to veering triangulations.
 In \Cref{sec:surgery}, we introduce some surgical operations on almost veering branched surfaces.
 The two basic ones are horizontal and vertical surgery.
 We also explain a variant of horizontal surgery, which we call halved concurrent horizontal surgery, which will be used extensively in \Cref{sec:genus0}.